 At the bottom of the arch and in the middle of the semicircular platform rose the episcopal marble throne.

-The ancient rear building was transformed into a narthex of the church, which was connected to the nave with a door and the church was filled with frescoes.
+The ancient rear building was transformed into a narthex of the church, which was connected to the nave by a door while the church was filled with frescoes.

 The old and wide entrance was preserved as a large gate.
 Elsewhere, stood columns of jasper.

-There was also a pulpit and a bell tower, which protruded from the wooden roof of the basilica, which rested on the nave of the temple of the Virgin Athena.
+There was also a pulpit and a bell tower, which protruded from the wooden roof of the basilica and rested on the nave of the temple of the Virgin Athena.

 The golden image of the Virgin Mary stood in a niche above the sanctuary, adorned with thousands of psyches, the so-called gold stones.

-On the rear walls, faint relics of Byzantine icons are preserved even today.
-In this church a lime lamp was burning, which has existed in the temple since ancient times.
+On the rear walls, faint relics of Byzantine icons are preserved to this day.
+In this church, a lime lamp was burning, which has existed in the temple since ancient times.
 Pausanias mentions that it burned in front of the statue of Athena.

 The Parthenon is converted to a mosque

-Later, when the rule of Athens was under the ducal De la Roche family, the church was dedicated to Notre Dame and a high bell tower was built in its southwest corner.
+Later on when the rule of Athens was under the ducal De la Roche family, the church was dedicated to Notre Dame, and a high bell tower was built in its southwest corner.

-It was not until 1687, in the middle of the Second Venetian-Turkish War, that a shell from Morosini’s artillery fell on the Parthenon, where the Turks had set up a gunpowder depot, causing the temple to explode and extensive damage to its sculptural decoration.
+It was not until 1687 in the middle of the Second Venetian-Turkish War that a shell from Morosini’s artillery fell on the Parthenon where the Turks had set up a gunpowder depot, causing the temple to explode along with extensive damage to its sculptural decoration.

-For centuries the Christians believe The Virgin Mary, Our Lady, protects her faithful – like goddess Athena protected the Athenians – in every difficult moment of their lives.
+For centuries, the Christians believed The Virgin Mary, Our Lady, protects her faithful much like goddess Athena protected the Athenians through every one of life’s difficult moments.